-- Limited Solar energy
+- Solar energy

 - Energy efficient lights

-- Rain water tanks
+- Rainwater tanks

-- > Currently there is no sewer reticulation in close proximity to the site.
-In light of this it is proposed that a package plant is installed to accommodate the sewerage generated on site.
-The BEPAC 5C is a system installed partially above ground, while the
+- Currently there is no sewer reticulation in close proximity to the site.
+In light of this it is proposed that the Clarus Fusion sewage treatment plant or similar system is installed.

 Provide a description of any other technology alternatives investigated.